orion-project/rezonator2/help/matrix/ElemBrewsterPlate.rst

 Brewster Plane-parallel Plate
 =============================

 Brewster plate is characterized by its thickness `L` and index of refraction `n`.
-A beam falls at the face of plate at Brewster's angle.
+A beam falls at the face of the plate at Brewster's angle.

 Like :doc:`ElemBrewsterCrystal`, it is also a widely used form of laser gain medium.
-But when the laser rod becomes too short, it is convenient to consider it as a plane-parallel plate which is tilted at Brewster's angle toward the beam propagation.
-In this case the geometric path of the beam `L`\ :sub:`eff` is slightly bigger than the thickness of the element.
+However, when the laser rod becomes too short, it is convenient to consider it as a plane-parallel plate which is tilted at Brewster's angle toward the beam propagation.
+In this case, the geometric path of the beam `L`\ :sub:`eff` is slightly bigger than the thickness of the element.

 Full element